kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Generating Predictions

-Apply model to test data.
+Apply model to test data
-Capture probabilities.
+Capture probabilities
 Avoid hard labels too early

 > Named Entity Recognition identifies and classifies mentions of people, organizations, locations, and other entities in text.
 This structured information extraction enables downstream applications like knowledge graphs.